Visit Warburton: Warburton Rail Trail, Mt Donna Buang, Ada Tree

 Tucked into the tree clad foothills of the Yarra Ranges near Healesville, the renowned Healesville Sanctuary offers 30 hectares of bushland to experience Australia's wildlife and is a great introduction to the sights, scents and sounds of the Australian bush.
 A path weaves through the sanctuary, leading to spacious areas where birds and animals live within their native habitats.
 Experience a fly-by of colourful King Parrots, stand beside inquisitive kangaroos, observe sleepy koalas and encounter dingoes and their keepers walking along pathways.
 The Birds of Prey presentation is a must see: a thrill packed 20 minutes that demonstrates the flying skills of various Australian birds of prey.
 The Healesville Sanctuary features walks through habitat exhibits, flight aviaries and special nocturnal exhibits all finely tuned to showcase the wonderful natural behaviour of our unique Australian wildlife.
 Healesville Sanctuary is a sensational way to spend a day in the Yarra Valley.
 As Australia's premier wildlife park, the Sanctuary gives you a personal encounter with Australian wildlife creating experiences you'll take away forever.

-For information about the Warburton Hwy Region of the Yarra Valley and the Upper Yarra Valley & Surrounds visit Warburton Information Centre at 3400 Warburton Highway, Warburton, Phone 03 5966 9600.
-For regional information about touring in Victoria - see www.visitvictoria.com
+More information about the Warburton Hwy Region of the Yarra Valley and the Upper Yarra Valley & Surrounds can be located at the Warburton Information Centre (unrelated to this website) at 3400 Warburton Highway, Warburton, Phone 03 5966 9600.